oat-sa/taohub-articles/articles/Frontend/Architecture/libraries.md

 > If you add a library, please remove one...

 If none of the libraries available in TAO help you to solve a problem, it's possible to add a new one, after some evaluation, based on the following criteria :
-- Size matter : the smallest possible.
+- *Size matter* : the smallest possible
-- No or few dependency : no we won't include a framework to run only a part of it.
+- *No or few dependency* : no we won't include a framework to run only a part of it.
-- License : it should be compatible with GPLv2
+- *License* : it should be compatible with GPLv2 (Apache licenses aren't compatible for example)
-- Living : the library should be still maintain and active (in some situation we can think taking the ownership if the library is vital for our business)
+- *Alive* : the library should be still maintain and active (in some situation we can think taking the ownership if the library is vital for our business)
+- *Clean API* : the library should expose a clean API that won't constrain us in using it